leandroroser/dbR6/README.md

 ## Available methods

-A list with the methods is available on <a href = "https://leandroroser.github.io/dbR6/reference/index.html"> this link</a>
+A list with the methods is available on <a href = "https://leandroroser.github.io/dbR6/reference/index.html"  target="_blank"> this link</a>

 ### Example